Benelber/HA/README.md

     a tap and hold action for buttons that work with the custom:button-card.
 You will need the edited button-card.js which can be downloaded here.
+  - added xbox custom-component, download this one which has the fixed version number (for the ones that get errors with the current 'official' one)

 v.
 26.01.2019:
   - ui-lovelace.yaml, themes.yaml and image files added